ozgurchn/react-native-openxc/README.md

 ## Manuel Linking

-## Installing it as a library in your main project
 There are many ways to do this, here's the way I do it:

     * Add the following to `android/settings.gradle`: